Under the forest canopy, tucked into a quiet nook, there’s a neighborhood of log cabins.

 When the time is right, Mike Somich will harvest the caps, take a 60-second gator ride, and make a fungi delivery to our Taproom kitchen in Mills River, North Carolina.

-A groundskeeper at our Mills River brewery, Mike launched the Estate mushroom habitat in 2016.
-(Like the rest of our brewery gardens, the mushrooms are certified organic by Oregon Tilth.)
+A groundskeeper at our Mills River brewery, Mike started growing mushrooms on-site in 2016.
+(Like the rest of our Estate gardens, the mushrooms are certified organic by Oregon Tilth.)
 And for him, this project was decades in the making.

 Mike, a.k.a.
 Mushroom Mike, grew up in Ohio where his friends hunted wild Morel mushrooms, a coveted and expensive variety.
 Mike tagged along, and his intrigue grew.
 Soon he had a stack of books and enrolled in classes.